 Reporting All Income

-You must report all your sources of income to the IRS on your tax return, even if you don’t receive a 1099 form from your customers or employer.
-If you were close in estimating what you would owe when you completed Form 1040-ES and made those quarterly payments on time, you won’t owe the IRS much (if any) additional tax.
+You must report all your sources of income to the IRS on your tax return, even if you don’t receive a 1099 form from your customers.
+If you were close in estimating what you would owe when you completed Form 1040-ES and made those quarterly payments on time, you shouldn't owe the IRS much (if any) additional tax.

 Always go back over your tax return to make sure you deducted every business expense you were entitled to.
 Look for differences between your estimated expenses at the time you completed Form 1040-ES and what they actually turned out to be.
 If you were wrong in your forecast for either income or expenses, you can adjust going forward into the new year.